itzmeharsha27/RBAC-Clone/README.md

    ```bash
    cd frontend
    ```

 2. Install dependencies:
    ```bash
    npm install
    ```

 3. Start the React application:
    ```bash
    npm start
    ```

 ### Running Both Backend and Frontend
 You can run both the backend and frontend concurrently using tools like **Nodemon** for the backend and the default React development server for the frontend.

+### Troubleshooting
+- Ensure MongoDB is running before launching the application
+- Verify that all JSON files from `RBAC.zip` are imported correctly
+- Check that environment variables are correctly set
+- Confirm that all dependencies are installed

+### Running Both Backend and Frontend
+You can run both the backend and frontend concurrently using tools like **Nodemon** for the backend and the default React development server for the frontend.